 Deciding to humanely end the life of a suffering pet can be a struggle.
 In fact, euthanasia might be one of the most difficult choices you will ever have to make for your pet.
 There is no "one-size-fits-all" answer to this question.
 When it comes down to it, the decision is partly based on facts and the rest on "gut feeling."
-The bond between you and your dog is very strong - you know her better than anyone, you will know when your pet stops enjoying life.
+The bond between you and your dog is very strong.
+You know your canine companion better than anyone.
+You will notice it when your pet stops enjoying life.
 Ultimately, you will probably know in your heart when it is time.
-Here are some things that can guide you through the decision-making process.
+However, there are some things that can guide you through the decision-making process.

 Euthanasia Due to Illness or Injury

 When a pet's quality of life begins to decline due to an illness or injury, something must be done to alleviate that pet's suffering.
 A serious medical condition, such as a terminal illness or a severe injury, will negatively impact a pet's quality of life.
-Common signs of poor quality of life include loss of appetite, lack of interest in playmates, toys or other people, reclusive behavior, worsening pain, and depression.
-In general, euthanasia is considered when there are no other options.
-The following situations warrant a discussion about euthanasia with your veterinarian and your family:
+Common signs of poor quality of life include loss of appetite, lack of interest in playmates, toys, or other people, reclusive behavior, worsening pain, and depression.
+In general, euthanasia is considered when there are no other options for improving quality of life.
+Several situations warrant a discussion about euthanasia with your veterinarian and your family.

 - Chronic or terminal illness: A dog with a terminal disease may temporarily respond to treatment.
-However, the dog can eventually stop responding to all available treatments or become worse because of treatments.
+However, the dog may eventually stop responding to all available treatments or even get worse because of treatments.
 Consider keeping journal or log of your dog's daily behavior, energy level, appetite, etc. When you are noticing more bad days than good days, it might be time to start thinking about euthanasia.

-- Old age: Health problems usually come with old age, so it is important that your senior pet visits the vet often and on a routine.
+- Old age: Various health problems tend to come with old age, so it is important that your senior dog visits the vet often and on a routine.
 If your pet is slowing down, and your vet cannot determine a specific, curable condition, you may just need to offer supportive care.
 An elderly pet can still enjoy life, but when you see a more dramatic decline, you will know the time is near.

 - Major injury: If a dog has a serious injury that is considered untreatable, your vet might recommend euthanasia.
 Usually, these are traumatic injuries that cause pain or impede basic functions like mobility and control of bodily functions.
 Sometimes, good nursing care at home can help maintain the quality of life for the injured dog.
 In other cases, the suffering cannot be relieved, and euthanasia is the most humane choice.